walbourn/directxtkmodelviewer/README.md

 ### Xbox One

 For Xbox One, only the gamepad controls are available.
 When you press the "View" button, the tool enumerates the .SDKMESH, .CMO, and .VBO files in the root of the D:\ drive and allows you to select one of them to load.

-GAMEPAD:
+#### GamePad

     A - Change modes Orbit vs. FPS
     B - Toggles wireframe/culling mode